 To get started, attend a trade show in your local area and try to build relationships with other artists.
 Ask them for their expert advice on how to get started.
 Just be respectful of their time.

 You can also search for companies online.
-There are several databases and directories that list art licensing companies.
+Several databases and directories list art licensing companies.

 Finally, you can approach companies yourself.
-This can be tricky since you don’t want to come across as too aggressive or desperate, but a well-crafted email can be a great way to start a dialogue with a potential licensee.
+This can be tricky since you don’t want to appear aggressive or desperate, but a well-crafted email can be a great way to start a dialogue with a potential licensee.

 Making money doesn’t come easy.
-You will have to work hard to find manufacturers interested in your artistic style.
+It would be best to work hard to find manufacturers interested in your artistic style.
 The best advice is to study the art industry and find a way to make your work stand out.